Parable #30. Lost Sheep (as sinners):

 “Do not think that I came to abolish the Torah or the Prophets; I did not come to abolish but to fulfill.”

 Observation #15.
 What is the fruit of Adonai that the Holy One desires more than anything else?
 “Love.”
-Adonai wants a people (a new humanity) who will manifest the fruit of His Love.
+Adonai wants a people (a new humble people) who will manifest the fruit of His Love.
 Adonai is Ahavah (אַהֲבָה-Love).
 We are missing the truth of Adonai.
 The truth is: Adonai is Love!
 Only when we turn around and see the truth of who are heavenly Father really is will we become united in the Love of Avi HaRachamim (Father of Mercies) and as His ‘Beloved’ (1, 2) do through the Presence of His Indwelling Spirit the good works of His Love.
 Then He will help us and nothing will be impossible for us (1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12).

 Observation #16.
 Therefore, we do not need to be led by anymore false shepherds (Jew, Christian, Muslim, whatever) who are advocating for religious systems that are no more than ‘substitutes’ for what Abba Avinu really wants; which is a new united humanity that is only interested in abiding in His Love: